 You'll always be able to revert back to an English version (if you wish) and the system will remember your choice for next time.

 There are a number of shortcuts that we could have taken to make this a reality a lot quicker, but that seemed futile.

 Our international editions will stand as their own offering within the Pocket-lint publishing platform rather than simply offering a plug-in to translate on the fly.

 We've worked hard to not only translate the individual articles but all functionality of the site.
 Whether that's menus, navigation, and even the search, everything works as you would expect it too, and all natively to deliver a seamless experience.

 We wanted the international editions to have the same features and functionality as the English edition.

-Portuguese was just the first language on our list, we've now added Spanish, French, and German and we're not stopping there.
+Portuguese was just the first language on our list, we've now added Spanish, French, German, Dutch, and Swediesh and we're not stopping there.
 We've built a language platform within Pocket-lint Rhythm (our Content Management System) that will allow us to quickly and easily add more languages over time, all powered by our tech, AI and machine learning.
 We are working towards supporting Italian, Russian, Chinese and Japanese in the coming months.